 Yup, that’s what I said.
 And I totally mean it.
 But, we can still do a little writing during our grammar lesson.
 This helps our students to see how these grammar lessons fit into the bigger picture of writing.

-Then I call on a few students to share an example from their parter’s writing.
-They love the permission to talk and they are bragging on their partner.
+Then, I call on a few students to share an example from their partner’s writing.
+They love the permission to talk, and they are bragging about their partner.
 It’s a win!

 Thursday: Task Cards

-On Thursdays, my students would do a task card scoot to practice our weekly grammar skill.
+On Thursdays, we used one of my favorite strategies for teaching grammar.
+My students would do a task card scoot to practice our weekly grammar skill.
 This is a super fun way for students to independently practice our skill while getting up and moving.